Forgot Password

 High Altitude

 You will be at a high altitude and prone to dangers like altitude sickness.
 Its symptoms are headache, nausea, and dizziness.
-However, you can overcome this by acclimatizing gradually, spending additional nights at some points, staying hydrated with much water, and avoiding alcohol and smoking.
+However, you can overcome this by acclimatizing gradually, spending additional nights at some points, staying hydrated with plenty of water, and avoiding alcohol and smoking.

 Cold Temperatures